 Chapter 2: Living in Ashrams

 Coming to the point, the disciple is supposed to live under a Guru for several years for various reasons, one of which is to be psychologically weaned from the atmosphere of home.
-The idea of father, mother, brother, sister, etc., must go from the mind of the Chela, so he is asked to live with a Guru for as many years as would be necessary to make him free from the obsession of family tradition and family relationship, etc. Twelve years was the usually prescribed period of time, but it was not a watertight period.
+The idea of father, mother, brother, sister, etc., must go from the mind of the chela, so he is asked to live with a Guru for as many years as would be necessary to make him free from the obsession of family tradition and family relationship, etc. Twelve years was the usually prescribed period of time, but it was not a watertight period.
 It could be a little more where necessary or it could be less if it was permitted, though normally it was twelve years.

-One reason was that the Chela should be separated from psychological obsessions—the obsession that a person has towards his family, the idea that 'this is mine', and so on.
+One reason was that the chela should be separated from psychological obsession—the obsession that a person has towards his family, the idea that 'this is mine', and so on.
 Another reason was to get acquainted with the spiritual way of living, which is different from the family way of living.
 It will be interesting to understand in what way the spiritual way of living is different from the family way of living.
 If you want to know, you must live in an ashram; only then will you understand what it is.

 Well, whatever it is, if you take for granted that you are an individual—empirically speaking, we shall accept it—then something automatically follows.
 That which automatically follows is called sahaja, or natural.
 Because it is automatic, it is called natural.
 What is automatic?
-The moment consciousness gets individualised, physical and social consequences spontaneously follow in the form of physical attachment or physical association, and social association.
+The moment consciousness gets individualised, physical and social consequences spontaneously follow in the form of physical attachment, or physical association, and social association.

 You may ask why it is not made up of matter.
 It is a manner of speaking.
 Matter is everywhere.
 Matter is in the wall that I am seeing in front of me.
 Matter is in the mountain behind me.
 Matter is there on the ground.
-But why do I say that this particular lump of earth alone is I, and not this table or this wall?
+But why do I say that this particular lump of earth of this body alone is I, and not this table or this wall?
 I do not say this wall is I or this table is I. This particular formation of matter alone—the body—is I. How is it?
 Why do we say that?
-It is because this body is the shape taken by a group of material atoms on account of the driving impulse of the past karmas of the individual.
+It is because this body is the shape taken by a group of material atoms, on account of the driving impulse of the past karmas of the individual.
 Karma is like cement.
 Cement joins together the bricks of the wall; otherwise, the bricks would separate.
 Atoms are everywhere.
 But why should they be joined together and held in unison at a particular point in space and be called a body?
 That cementing element is karma.
 So this body is also regarded as a form of karma, and when that karma is exhausted and its momentum is over, there is a disintegration of the elements.
 The mortar is removed, the cement is scraped off, and the bricks fall down.
 That is the death of the body.

 Therefore, consciousness subsequently gets identified with the body also.
 Not only that, it goes further into society and says that this is my husband, this is my wife, this is my son, my daughter, my daughter-in-law, my brother, my brother-in-law, and so on.
 We have gone still further, beyond this body.
-That we have entered this body is bad enough, but we have gone still further and say, "That is so-and-so," or, "That person is mine."
+That we have entered this body is bad enough, but we have gone still further and say “That is So-and-so” or “That person is mine”.
 What a pity!
 We do not allow others to be in peace.
 This is karmaja association.

 These have to be cut at the root by the gradual elimination of contributory factors to this sort of thinking, which can be done only in an ashram.
 Therefore, we go to ashrams.
-Here also we say that so-and-so is our friend, or that he is our assistant.
+Here also we say that So-and-so is our friend, or that he is our assistant.
 Even if we say that, there is a difference between saying it in an ashram and saying it in our house.
 “He is my brother.”
 A great difference is there, and each one knows for oneself what that difference is.
 If anybody dies here, we do not weep, but if anybody dies in our house, we beat our breast for days together.
 If anybody in an ashram dies, nobody will weep, though we are brothers.

 This is a very interesting point.
 Why should we not weep when a brother dies?
-It is because bhramaja is cut off here.
+It is because here, bhramaja is cut off.
 That bhramaja association, that original psychological attachment of ours, is cut off.
-We have physical associations, social associations, psychological associations, but not that original thing which ties a brother to a brother, or a son to a father, and so on.
+We have physical associations, social associations, psychological associations, but not that original thing which ties a brother to a brother or a son to a father, and so on.
 That is severed.
 We are internally independent beings, though outwardly we are associated with a group.
 That is why, in the ashram, we do not weep if someone dies.
 Hence, these refinements of personality are to be acquired by a new type of educational career that is provided for in ashrams.